mvaisakh/art-testing/README.md

    methods and run them.
 2. Verify methods start with "verify" -- all boolean verifyXXX() methods will be run to check the benchmark is working correctly.
+   `verify` methods should *not* depend on the benchmark having run before it is called.
 3. Leave iterations as parameter -- Test launcher will fill it with a value to make sure it runs in a reasonable duration.
 4. Without auto-calibration benchmarks should run for a reasonable amount of